ALLRIOT

 the beatles music their political activism

-The Beatles were not only one of the most influential bands in the history of popular music, but they were also a powerful voice for social change and activism during the 1960s.
+The Beatles were not only one of the most influential bands in the history of popular music, but they were also a powerful voice for social change and progressive activism during the 1960s.

 The Beatles and Segregation